-- 1.1.1 This Allocations Policy aims to ensure that all people, with a housing need, seeking social housing in the Breckland district can exercise some choice in deciding where they wish to live and in the type of property they would prefer. - 1.1.2 The Allocations Policy enables Breckland Council to consider the individual needs of its applicants whilst making best use of the scarce resource of housing stock.
-The policy sets out: - a) How to apply for housing. - b) Who will qualify to be accepted onto the housing register. - c) How priority for housing applicants will be assessed and rewarded. - d) What the decision-making processes are. - e) How homes will be offered and let. - 1.1.3 You may view the Housing Allocations Scheme information and this allocations policy, at https://brecklandhousing.co.uk/ or request a copy from the Council offices.
+- 1.1.1 This is the letting policy for Breckland Council to be used in conjunction with the Breckland Housing Allocations Scheme.
+The allocations policy aims to ensure that all people seeking social housing in the Breckland district can exercise choice in deciding where they wish to live and in the type of property they would prefer. - 1.1.2 The policy enables Breckland Council to consider the individual needs of its applicants whilst making best use of the scarce resource of housing stock.
+The policy sets out: - a) How to apply for housing. - b) Who will qualify to be accepted onto the housing register. - c) How priority for housing applicants will be given. - d) What the decision-making processes are. - e) How homes will be let. - 1.1.3 You may view the Housing Allocations Scheme information and this allocations policy, at https://brecklandhousing.co.uk/ or request a copy from the Council offices.